SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-functions.md

 In this section, you will configure a pipeline for shipping diagnostic logs from Azure Monitor to an Event Hub.

-1. To set up the Azure Event Hubs cloud-to-cloud source in Sumo Logic portal, refer to our [Azure Event Hubs  source documentation](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source/).
+1. To set up the Azure Event Hubs source in Sumo Logic portal, refer to our [Azure Event Hubs documentation](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
 2. To create the Diagnostic settings in Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-monitor-log-analytics?tabs=csharp#setting-up).
 Perform below steps for each Azure Functions that you want to monitor.
    * Choose `Stream to an event hub` as the destination.
    * Select `Function Application Logs`.